A Polka, a Hopke, a stately Quadrille

 The decline of klezmer music and dance in America is explored in an article by Zev Feldman.
 He points out that klezmer music was marginalized by the Jewish community and was never supported by Jewish institutions such as schools and synagogues.
 Without this support the music could not survive very long in the transplanted Jewish community.
 Because more secular values were adopted by American Jews, the community also actually chose to discard traditional dances that had previously been associated with orthodox Jewish weddings.

 However, klezmer is with us again, revived and revitalized, as they say.
 Who can sit still when listening to this fantastic music?
 You have to dance.
 There is a beautiful simplicity to traditional dances like the freylekhs, that welcomes everyone to join in, regardless of age, virtuosity or experience.
-It's time to bring these dances back into our lives, to celebrate together, to enjoy.
-It is a testament to the resilience of the Jewish people that we are still here, and we are still dancing.

 As with all folk dancing, the best way to learn the dances is from someone who knows how to do them rather than using a cookbook approach.
 The difficulty remains that not everyone can attend the workshops for financial/geographical reasons.
 So, here is a place to start learning.
-Hopefully, some day, these dance traditions will once again be passed down the generations within each community.